Kotlin/kotlindl/docs/importing_keras_model.md

-If you have a model that has been trained in Python with [Keras](https://keras.io), and you need to embed it in a JVM application, KotlinDL can help you with that.
+If you have a model has been trained in Python with [Keras](https://keras.io), and you need to embed it in a JVM application, KotlinDL can help you with that.

 In this tutorial you'll learn how you should save your Keras model so that it's compatible with KotlinDL, what architectures are currently supported, and how to load and run inference with such model from your JVM project.

 ### Supported architectures
-KotlinDL 0.1 preview supports limited number of deep learning architectures.
+KotlinDL 0.2 supports a limited number of deep learning architectures.
 As the project evolved, we will be expanding the list of supported architectures.

 Currently, the following layers are supported: